By Tim Lambert

-Meanwhile, Jewel Tower was built in 1365 to house Edward III’s treasure.
+Meanwhile, the Jewel Tower was built in 1365 to house Edward III’s treasure.

 Westminster Palace stopped being a royal residence after a fire in 1512.
 The Lords used to meet in Westminster Palace and after 1547 the Commons met there too.
 So it became the Houses of Parliament.
 Westminster School was founded in 1540.

 The Street called Whitehall was originally the site of Whitehall Palace.
 It once belonged to the Archbishop of York but it was taken over by Henry VIII.
 It was destroyed by a fire in 1698, apart from the Banqueting House, which was built in 1622.
 Henry VIII also built St James Palace.